rajat-sh/Firewall-Conn-Log-LLM-Analysis/README.md

     *   Top connections by idle time.
     *   Top connections by uptime.
     *   Connections where source and destination interfaces are the same.
-    *   Connections with specific flags (e.g., 'N' for NAT/X-late).
+    *   Connections with specific flags (e.g., 'N' for snort inspected).
     *   Counts of IP addresses, ports, initiators, and responders.
 *   **Natural Language Query (NLQ) Interface:** Allows users to ask questions about their connection data in plain English, which is then converted into SQL queries using the Google Gemini API.
 *   **Extensible:** The SQLite database makes it easy to add custom queries or integrate with other analysis tools.